Celiac Artery Compression Syndrome

 • Ischemic-predominant pattern (blood-flow dominant): In other patients, the main problem may be reduced blood flow through the celiac artery (especially with breathing changes), causing pain after meals or exertion.
 NCBI+1

-• Pediatric / adolescent MALS: The same syndrome can occur in children and teens; diagnosis can be difficult because belly pain has many common causes at this age.
+• Pediatric / adolescent MALS: The same syndrome can occur in children and teens; can be difficult because belly pain has many common causes at this age.
 NCBI+1

 Causes